 - Return old terminals to authorized dealers via secure shipping or direct pick-up when new terminals are installed.
-This may make business sense for the merchant, in addition to providing a secure manner to dispose of old terminals. - Clear terminal operating system and application data from all memory when possible.
-Check with the terminal manufacturer to help determine requirements. - Remove all tags and store or business identifiers. - If possible, develop a contract with an authorized vendor who can help dispose of electronic materials and components in a secure and environmentally friendly manner. - If possible, do not dispose of terminals in trash containers or dumpsters associated with your store, for the obvious reasons.
+This may make business sense for the merchant, in addition to providing a secure manner to dispose of old terminals. - Clear terminal operating system and application data from all memory or trigger a tamper response when possible.
+Check with the terminal manufacturer to help determine requirements. - Remove all tags and store or business identifiers. - If possible, develop a contract with an authorized vendor who can help dispose of electronic materials and components in a secure and environmentally friendly manner. - If possible, do not dispose of terminals in trash containers or dumpsters associated with your store, eliminating the ability of the criminal to easily target your business.